+#4.
 Focus On Individual

 Researchers prefer cross-sectional analysis because they can look at many characteristics simultaneously.
 Instead of focusing on just income, age, or gender, this study technique focuses on each survey taker as an individual.

 Moreover, researchers maximize their use of information because there are no time variables here.
 This leads to a lower error rate compared to other study techniques.

+#1.
 Researcher’s Personal Bias

-For example, if a researcher chooses only men for conducting a cross-sectional study, the data points will definitely be biased towards what men think on the survey or research topic.
+For example, if a researcher chooses only men for conducting a cross-sectional study, the data points will definitely skew towards what men think on the survey or research topic.

+#2.
 Not Revealing The True Story

+#3.
 Need Of Large Samples

 See, when the sample size is small, the risk of errors affecting the data increases dramatically.
-Also, credibility is not established because in most cases, there is no obvious pattern in such data.
-The chances for coincidence are more with a smaller sample in a cross-sectional study.
+Also, it’s hard to establish credibility because in most cases, there is no obvious pattern in such data.
+So the chances for coincidences are more with a smaller sample in a cross-sectional study.

 No Information On Causal Relationships

 Such information becomes useful while finding relevant information.
-So, it only shows that a causal relationship exists, but it does not tell why?
+So, it only shows that a causal relationship exists, but it does not tell why.